Search the Handbook

-1. Regents Institutions may enter into contracts, including leases of personal property, with any party or parties including any agency of the United States or any state or any subdivision of any state or with any person, partnership, or corporation if the purpose of such contract is related to the operation, function, or mission of the institution.
-The Executive Director of the Board must be notified of any contract which requires expenditures or transfers by the institution of an amount greater than $1,000,000 prior to execution of the contract.
+1. State universities may enter into contracts to acquire products or services normally requiring the expenditure of funds, including leases of real property as described in chapter II, section E "Facilities" of the KBOR Policy Manual, with any party or parties including any agency of the United States or any state or any subdivision of any state or with any person, partnership, or corporation if the purpose of such contract is related to the operation, function, or mission of the state university.
+(K.S.A.
+76-721) The Board's President and Chief Executive Officer must be notified in writing of any contract which requires expenditures or transfers by the state university of an amount greater than one million dollars ($1,000,000), excluding contracts directly related to a capital improvement project.

-3. Any contract with a corporation whose operations are substantially controlled by a Regents institution shall provide that the books and records of such corporation shall be public records and shall require an annual audit by an independent certified public accountant to be furnished to the Board of Regents and filed with the state agency in charge of post auditing state expenditures.
+3. Any contract with a corporation whose operations are substantially controlled by a state university shall provide that the books and records of such corporation shall be public records and shall require an annual audit by an independent certified public accountant to be furnished to the Board of Regents and filed with the state agency in charge of post auditing state expenditures.

-4. Only the chief executive officer of the institution, or a specifically authorized designee of the chief administrative officer of the institution, shall execute contracts on behalf of a Regents institution.
-All delegations of authority made pursuant to this provision shall be filed with the General Counsel of the Board of Regents.
+4. Only the chief executive officer of the state university, or a specifically authorized designee of the chief executive officer of the state university, shall execute contracts on behalf of a state university.
+All delegations of authority made pursuant to this provision shall be filed with the General Counsel of the Board of Regents at least annually.

-5. All contracts shall be in the name of the institution.
+5. All contracts shall be in the name of the state university.
 Individual schools, divisions, and departments shall not enter into contracts.

 Kansas Board of Regents: Policies and Procedures Manual